 We all know that the weather is very unpredictable, especially in Missouri, but if you check the weather before taking your boat out, at least you will know somewhat how the weather is going to be for the day, and can then plan accordingly.
 You can check the National Weather Service Marine Forecasts here.3 Also consider keeping a weather radio on board to stay updated.

 Last but not least, let somebody know what your plans are.
 Let them know where you are going, boat type, name of passengers, and when you intend to return.
 Just in case of an emergency, someone should have this information.
 It might be a good addition to your routine to leave a note on your vehicle’s dashboard, in case the dock staff needs to get a hold of you.

 These are just some things that are important to incorporate into your lake and boating routine.
 It’s great to have fun, but safety comes first!
-If you would like a quote on your boat or dock insurance, visit our office any time or call us at 417-882-1800!
+If you would like a quote on your boat or dock insurance, get a quote here or call us at 417-882-1800!

 We are not permitted to offer, and no statement contained herein shall constitute, tax or legal advice.
 Individuals are encouraged to consult with a qualified professional before making any decisions about their personal situation.
 Investment advisory services offered only by duly registered individuals through (AEWM).
 AEWM and The Resource Center are not affiliated companies.
 156160